siang405/mini-runtime-allocator/docs/design.md

 * If found, allocate and split if necessary.
 * More efficient in terms of fragmentation than First-Fit, but slightly more expensive in time.

+### Worst-Fit (added in Phase 3)

+* Traverse the entire memory to find the largest free block that can satisfy the request.
+* If found, allocate and split if necessary.
+* Often leaves large remaining free blocks, potentially fewer small fragments.

 ### Strategy Selection

 A global variable `current_strategy` stores the selected allocation strategy.